-Little smiling faces that have changed the ways of modern communication.
-They have left the digital footprint in today's wide pop culture.
+Little smiling faces have changed the ways of modern communication.
+They have left a digital footprint in today's wide pop culture.
 Emojis can be substituted for words, or replace whole phrases.
 Most of all they can be a reflection of our emotions. #mood

 Sometimes when we simply can't explain how we feel - visual representation makes it easier for us.